- 1. Introduction to Biology2h 42m

 Common Misconceptions

-- Plasmids are essential for bacterial survival: Actually, most plasmids carry non-essential genes; bacteria can often survive without them, though some plasmids provide advantageous traits like antibiotic resistance.
+- People often think plasmids are essential for bacterial survival, but most plasmids carry non-essential genes; bacteria can survive without them unless those genes provide specific advantages like antibiotic resistance.

 Do you want more practice?